- Event Type Cycling

-Nightrider London takes in the most iconic sights of London, Bristol and Liverpool.
+Nightrider takes in the most iconic sights of London, Glasgow and Liverpool.

 London-The route passes all of London most famous landmarks and some little treasures you may not know about.
 It really is a unique way to explore the capital city.